ZhiJie88/Electromechanical-3D-Printed-Prosthetic-Arm-Initiative-SPRING-2023/README.md

-In this repository are Two Arms  Designed by Two Seperate Groups (denoted as KSU 1 and KSU 2) that seek to Achieve these Goal
+In this repository are two arms and their respective supporting documention, designed by two seperate groups (denoted as KSU 1 and KSU 2) that seek to achieve these goal

 KSU 1 is comprised of: